-In addition to the other information contained or incorporated by reference in this Joint Proxy Statement-Prospectus, you should consider the following material risk factors before you decide whether you wish to approve the merger transactions described herein, in which CCA will be merged into a newly formed Maryland corporation, Prison Realty Corporation ("New Prison Realty"), with New Prison Realty as the surviving company (the "CCA Merger"), and then Prison Realty will be merged into New Prison Realty, with New Prison Realty as the surviving company (the "Prison Realty Merger" and, together with the CCA Merger, the "Merger"), pursuant to an Amended and Restated Agreement and Plan of Merger, the "Merger"), pursuant to an Amended and Restated Agreement and Plan of Merger, dated as of September 29, 1998 between CCA, Prison Realty and New Prison Realty, which amends and restates the Agreement and Plan of Merger between CCA and Prison Realty dated April 18, 1998 (the "Merger Agreement").
-Pursuant to the Merger Agreement, in the Merger (i) holders of CCA common stock, \$1.00 par value per share (the "CCA Common Stock"), will obtain the right to receive 0.875 share of New Prison Realty common stock, \$0.01 par value per share (the "New Prison Pacity Common Stock") for each share of CCA Common Stock they hold (the "CCA Realty Common Stock"), for each share of CCA Common Stock they hold (the "CCA Merger Consideration"); (ii) holders of common shares of Prison Realty, \$0.01 par value per share (the "Prison Realty Common Shares"), will receive 1.0 share of New Prison Realty Common Stock for each Prison Realty Common Share they hold (the "Prison Realty Common Share Merger Consideration"); and (iii) holders of the 8.0% Series A Cumulative Preferred Shares of Prison Realty, \$0.01 par value per share (the " Prison Realty Series A Preferred Shares" and together with the Prison Realty Common Shares, the "Prison Realty Capital Shares"), will receive 1.0 share of New Prison Realty 8.0% Series A Cumulative Preferred Stock, \$0.01 par value per share (the "New Prison Realty Series A Preferred Stock" and together with the New Prison Realty Common Stock, the "New Prison Realty Capital Stock"), for each Prison Realty Series A Preferred Share they hold (the "Prison Realty Series A Preferred Share Merger Consideration" and together with the Prison Realty Common Share Merger Consideration and the CCA Merger Consideration, the "Merger Consideration").
+In addition to the other information contained or incorporated by reference in this Joint Proxy Statement-Prospectus, you should consider the following material risk factors before you decide whether you wish to approve the merger transactions described herein, in which CCA will be merged into a newly formed Maryland corporation, Prison Realty Corporation ("New Prison Realty" or the "Surviving Company"), with New Prison Realty as the surviving company (the "CCA Merger"), and then Prison Realty will be merged into New Prison Realty, with New Prison Realty as the surviving company (the "Prison Realty Merger" and, together with the CCA Merger, the "Merger"), pursuant to an Amended and Restated Agreement and Plan of Merger, dated as of September 29, 1998 between CCA, Prison Realty and New Prison Realty, which amends and restates the Agreement and Plan of Merger between CCA and Prison Realty dated April 18, 1998 (the "Merger Agreement").
+Pursuant to the Merger Agreement, in the Merger (i) holders of CCA common stock will obtain the right to receive 0.875 share of New Prison Realty common stock, \$0.01 par value per share (the "New Prison Realty Common Stock"), for each share of CCA common stock, \$1.00 par value per share (the "CCA Common Stock"), they hold (the "CCA Merger Consideration"); (ii) holders of common shares of Prison Realty, \$0.01 par value per share (the "Prison Realty Common Shares"), will receive 1.0 share of New Prison Realty Common Stock for each Prison Realty Common Share they hold (the "Prison Realty Common Share Merger Consideration"); and (iii) holders of the 8.0% Series A Cumulative Preferred Shares of Prison Realty, \$0.01 par value per share (the " Prison Realty Series A Preferred Shares" and together with the Prison Realty Common Shares, the "Prison Realty Capital Shares"), will receive 1.0 share of New Prison Realty 8.0% Series A Cumulative Preferred Stock, \$0.01 par value per share (the "New Prison Realty Series A Preferred Stock" and together with the New Prison Realty Common Stock, the "New Prison Realty the "New Prison Realty Capital Stock"), for each Prison Realty Series A Preferred Share they hold (the "Prison Realty Series A Preferred Share Merger Consideration" and together with the Prison Realty Common Share Merger Consideration and the CCA Merger Consideration, the "Merger Consideration").